About Camp RoCA

 Welcome to Arts Camp @ RoCA!

 A place for children to explore their creativity and imagination while developing skills they can bring back to the classroom and use throughout their lives.
-RoCA is a place for developing artists to explore various art forms in our professionally equipped studios.
+RoCA is a place for developing artists to explore various art forms on our spacious, grounds and in professionally equipped studios.

 Arts Camp @ RoCA features one of the region’s most comprehensive youth art programs.
 Under the guidance of professional teaching artists/educators and caring counselors, campers explore the arts in a supportive environment where creative expression, group cooperation, personal development, confidence and self-esteem are encouraged.
 RoCA campers feel a strong sense of accomplishment at the end of summer.

-Arts Camp @ RoCA is FUN – a place where memories are made and children forge lasting friendships with their peers and counselors.
+Arts Camp @ RoCA is a place where memories are made and children forge lasting friendships with their peers and counselors.
 Children are grouped by grade level.
-Each season is based on a different theme and campers learn to express themselves through both visual and performing arts.
+Each season campers learn to express themselves through both visual and performing arts.

-Join us and see why Camp RoCA is one of the area’s most sought after, unique and praised day camps.
+Join us and see why Arts Camp @ RoCA is one of the area’s most sought after, unique and praised day camps!